From:Androidheadlines By:Tom Dawson

 Flush camera module!!!!!!

-Delivers great results from the camera, regardless of color or black and and white.
+Delivers great results from the camera, regardless of colour or black and and white.

 Will remind some of a certain iDevice on shelves.